DSC-Capstone/2024-25/syllabus.md

 There are no new methodology lessons or assignments this quarter; all relevant material was already presented and assessed in Quarter 1.
 Throughout this quarter, you should refer back to the relevant methodology content from last quarter.

-As was the case last quarter, there are no live lectures either.
+As was the case last quarter, there are no live lectures either except for one at the start of the Quarter.

 ### Discussion (Domain)